mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /environment.md

 ## Note taking

 [Hypothes.is](https://hypothes.is/) is a new framework for open annotation of the web.
 It operates via a Chrome extension allowing you to make private and public comments on websites.
-I have set up a [private group](https://hypothes.is/groups/XnMbDqV8/dh102-f16) for our course if you want to participate.

 If you're a big note-taker, [Evernote](https://evernote.com) is a great option.
 Available on the web, desktop, or mobile device.